 What is Pacesetting Leadership?

-A leader with a pacesetting leadership style highly result-oriented.
+A leader with a pacesetting leadership style is highly result-oriented.
 You are motivated by being the best, and thus, you prefer to work with a high-performance work team.
 Sometimes you are called a pacesetter as you are the only person “setting the pace” for the other people to follow.
-You are likely to put forward an approach that can be summarized as “Do as I do, now.”
+You are likely to put forward an approach that can be summarized as "Do as I do, now."

-There is no right or wrong to be a pacesetting leader since it is the leader’s role to promote the highest level of performance, speed, and quality.
-As well as no leader wanting to take risks by delegating tasks to employees who cannot handle them.
-Though it is believed that pacesetting style might destroy the climate, it also can be a good technique to persuade people to work toward common goals.
+There is no right or wrong to be a pacesetting leader since it is the leader's role to promote the highest level of performance, speed, and quality.
+As well as no leader wants to take risks by delegating tasks to employees who cannot handle them.
+Though it is believed that the pacesetting style might destroy the climate, it also can be a good technique to persuade people to work toward common goals.

 Related:

-What are Qualities of Pacesetting Leadership?
+What are the Qualities of Pacesetting Leadership?

 Lead by example